Mihirgupta25/open-source-tracker/README.md

 # Open Source Growth Tracker

 A modern web app to track GitHub repository traction metrics, including star growth, pull request velocity, issue health, and package downloads, with a beautiful and intuitive UI.
-Now deployed on AWS with separate dev and production environments.
+Now deployed on AWS with separate staging and production environments.

 ---